Hawzinmohammed/Caesar-cipher/README.md

 # Caesar-cipher
 Developed application also has some constraints:

-1) You should submit source code of your file and also all files should be in github account

-2) Input file should have following structure:
+1) Input file should have following structure:

 [Shift Count]:[Encrypt/De-crypt]:[Alphabet 0-4]:Plain text/Cipher Text